 A study in the American Journal of Clinical Nutrition found that a diet rich in medium-chain triglycerides, as opposed to long-chain triglycerides, diminished overall abdominal fat.
 Long-chain triglycerides are present in dairy products.
-This isn't to say that dairy is completely off limits, as healthy options like skim milk supply the body with protein and calcium.
+This isn't to say that dairy is completely off-limits, as healthy options like skim milk supply the body with protein and calcium.
 Cheese, on the other hand, is dense in calories and saturated fat.
-If you're aiming for a slimmer midsection, do as the French do, and stay away from processed, melted cheese, and eat small portions of additive-free fromage instead.
+If you're aiming for a slimmer midsection, do as the French do and stay away from processed, melted cheese in favor of small portions of additive-free fromage.

-Soda is sweetened with artificial sugars and high-fructose corn syrup.
+Fizzy drinks are sweetened with artificial sugars and high-fructose corn syrup.
 According to a study in the Journal of Nutrition, consuming large amounts of fructose results in increased intra-abdominal fat.
 Even reaching for diet soda won't make a difference.
 Steer clear of the sugary drink completely, and reach for fruit-infused waters instead.
-They're much more hydrating and just as yummy.
+They're much more hydrating and just as delicious.

 You've probably heard the good news.
 Following a Mediterranean diet (one that's high in lean, antioxidant-packed foods like olive oil, leafy greens and fish) can do wonders for your mind and body.
 Low-fat or fat-free salad dressings replace healthy monounsaturated fats with additives and chemicals.
 Instead, make your own!
 Simply combine olive oil with lemon and red wine or balsamic vinegar.
 It takes your salad to the next level.

-Just like soda, most store-bought fruit juices are full of additives, sweeteners and, yes, high-fructose corn syrup.
-The same goes for store-bought smoothies.
+Just like fizzy drinks, most store-bought fruit juices are full of additives, sweeteners and, yes, high-fructose corn syrup.
+The same goes for shop-bought smoothies.
 Do yourself a favour and make your own juices and smoothies at home.
 You'll know each ingredient is fresh and healthy, and rest assured: Your waistline will benefit.